monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 that must hold for _all_ possible inputs and database states.

-The Pact property checker shares some similarities with contracts (note: not smart contracts!) from [Dafny](https://github.com/Microsoft/dafny), or [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/)-style refinement types,
+The Pact property checker shares some similarities with contracts (note: not smart contracts!) from e.g. [Dafny](https://github.com/Microsoft/dafny) and [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/)-style refinement types.

 ## Some simple examples